On the first NFL Sunday of the pandemic, a mix of silence, protests and unfamiliar scenes

 “We didn’t know if they’d allow fans at all,” Harris, 41, said as he walked through Lot J before the game.
 “Just the limited amount is a big help.
 It gives you some hope for something.”

-Upon entering the parking area outside TIAA Bank Stadium, drivers were greeted by a sign that said, “By entering the stadium and stadium grounds, you voluntarily assume all risks related to exposure to COVID-19.”
+Upon entering the parking area outside the stadium, drivers were greeted by a sign that said, “By entering the stadium and stadium grounds, you voluntarily assume all risks related to exposure to COVID-19,” a reference to the disease caused by the coronavirus.
 Another sign said, “Two yards can change the game” — a wordplay on the six feet recommended for social distancing.

-Even the vehicles were socially distanced: orange cones were placed in every other parking spot to prevent excessive gathering.
-Stadium security rode around on bicycles to answer questions and politely remind fans to keep the rules in mind.
-The usual thump of tailgate music was less present, and public address announcements reminding fans of covid-19 policies were audible.
+Even the vehicles were socially distanced: Orange cones were placed in every other parking spot to prevent excessive gathering.
+Stadium security workers rode around on bicycles to answer questions and politely remind fans to keep the rules in mind.
+The usual thump of tailgate music was less present, and public address announcements reminding fans of coronavirus policies were audible.

 Still, there was football mirth to be found.
 Scott Etchison, 44, brought his 13-year-old son, JJ, from Indianapolis to watch the Colts in person.
 “Feels great, actually,” Etchison exhaled.
-A few recent college graduates from nearby University of North Florida drank White Claws, held up a souvenir gnome, and whooped “Go Jags.”
+A few recent college graduates from the nearby University of North Florida drank White Claws, held up a souvenir gnome and whooped “Go Jags.”
 They said they had no concerns about safety; they planned to abide by the stadium mask protocol for the entire game.

 “They’re doing a grand job of social distancing,” said Savannah Cotton, 24, as she looked around the lot.

-“It’s gonna be amazing, honestly” said Ryan Hall, 18, “even though there’s less fans.
-It’s gonna bring a lot of people together, knowing not everyone can be here today — the world is a tough place — but we have this to show we’re all together.”
+“It’s going to be amazing, honestly” said Ryan Hall, 18, “even though there’s less fans.
+It’s going to bring a lot of people together, knowing not everyone can be here today — the world is a tough place — but we have this to show we’re all together.”

-Inside the stadium as the game kicked off, it looked more like the end of a long afternoon than the beginning — a smattering of die-hard fans stretched across the huge expanse of the stadium in “pods,” groups of fans who purchased seats together.
-There were fans in the luxury cabanas above one end zone, and cheerleaders danced and waved, but the swimming pools that used to draw noise and revelry were empty.
-Zip ties cordoned off forbidden rows of seats.
+Inside the stadium as the game kicked off, it looked more like the end of a long afternoon than the beginning — a smattering of die-hard fans stretched across the huge expanse of the stadium in small clusters.
+Fans were in the luxury cabanas above one end zone, and cheerleaders danced and waved.
+But the swimming pools that used to draw noise and revelry were empty, and zip ties cordoned off forbidden rows of seats.

-When Jaguars’ defensive back C.J.
-Henderson made an interception in his first NFL game, he sprinted toward fans in the corner of the stadium, and they cheered for him without coming too close together.
+When Jaguars defensive back C.J.
+Henderson made an interception in his first NFL game, he sprinted toward fans in the corner of the stadium and they cheered for him without coming too close together.

-“We had some critical situations where the fans really came through,” Jacksonville quarterback Gardner Minshew said after the Jaguars’ upset victory.
-“I really appreciate the fans coming out and I hope they continue to do so safely.
-They really help."
+“We had some critical situations where the fans really came through,” Jacksonville quarterback Gardner Minshew II said after the Jaguars’ upset victory.
+“I really appreciate the fans coming out, and I hope they continue to do so safely.
+They really help.”

-Sam Fortier contributed to this story.
+Sam Fortier contributed to this report.
 Adelson reported from Jacksonville, Fla.